Skip to content ↓

 Intention:

-We are determined that alongside historical knowledge there will be a high focus on the development of specific historical skills.
+At Riverside Primary School, we provide a high-quality history education taught though a cross-curricular, topic-based approach.
+We are determined that alongside historical knowledge, there will be a high focus on the development of specific historical skills.
 The teaching of history in our school is intended to equip pupils to ask perceptive questions about the past, analyse evidence, think critically, appreciate different perspectives and develop informed judgements.
+We believe our pupils should be taught to understand how Britain has influenced and been influenced by the wider world.

 Implementation:

 Our History curriculum covers the skills outlined in the National Curriculum through broad, challenging and inspiring topics.
-A cross-curricular topic based approach is used to deliver the content within a meaningful context and wherever possible links are made with the Geography curriculum, British values and our school values.
-However, teachers make it explicit to the children that they are learning history skills and encourage them to think like ‘historians.’
+A cross-curricular, topic-based approach is used to deliver the content within a meaningful context and wherever possible links are made with the Geography curriculum, British values and our school values.
+Throughout KS1 and KS2, Children are taught about chronology and specific historical events.
+Understanding of chronology begins in Reception, where the children learn about the past, present and future.
+By the end of KS2, the children have a solid grasp of when certain historical events occurred and where they fit on a timeline.
+Curriculum overviews ensure coverage of both the required knowledge and the subject specific skills.
+Individual sessions are planned to inspire, engage and challenge pupils in response to their needs.
+Pupils are encouraged to think like historians and develop their skills including historical enquiry.

 Impact: